arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 ### Standard Error of the Mean (SEM) $\sigma_{\bar{x}}$

 The SEM quantifies the precision of the mean, i.e., it measures how far the sample mean is likely to be from the true population mean.
+In other words, the SEM is the standard deviation of the distribution that defines the values of the sample mean we will observe, for each sample of size $n$ we take from the population.

 Since $\sigma$ is seldom known (to calculate it we'd have to make lots of experiments, finding many different values for the mean, and calculating its standard deviation), the SEM is usually estimated by using the sample standard deviation:

 $$
 \text{SEM} = \sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}} \approx \frac{s}{\sqrt{n}}